quixio/quix-cli/docs/Reference/pipeline/topics/list.gen.md

 ## Overview

-List all the local topics
+List all the topics from your local

 **Aliases:** `list`, `ls`